Vodafone: Japan

+In 1999, J-Phone launched the J-sky mobile Internet service in response to DoCoMo's i-Mode service.
+It became Japan's third-largest mobile operator and was the first one to introduce camera phones in Japan.
+Vodafone then went on to acquire J-phone.
+In December 2002 J-Phone's 3G network went live.
+On 1 October 2003, J-Phone became 'Vodafone Japan', and J-Phone's mobile internet service J-Sky became Vodafone Live!.
+On 17 March 2006, Vodafone announced an agreement to sell all its interest in Vodafone Japan to SoftBank for £8.9 billion, of which £6.8 billion would be received in cash upon completion of the deal.
+In October 2006, SoftBank changed Vodafone Japan's name to 'SoftBank Mobile'.
+In November 2010, Vodafone divested its remaining SoftBank shares.

 Other Asia

 On 3 November 2003, Singapore became a part of the community as M1 was signed as partner network.
 Then in April 2005, SmarTone changed the name of its brand to 'SmarTone-Vodafone', after both companies signed a Partner Network Agreement.
 In January 2006, Indonesia, Malaysia, and Sri Lanka were added to the Vodafone footprint as Vodafone Group signed a partner network agreement with Telekom Malaysia.

 On 6 February 2007, along with the partnership with Digicel Caribbean (see below), Samoa was added as a Partner Market.
 On 6 February 2007, Vodafone Group signed a three-year partnership agreement with Digicel Group.
-The agreement, which includes Digicel's sister operation in Samoa, will result to the offering of new roaming capabilities.
-The two groups will also become preferred roaming partners of each other.
+The agreement, which included Digicel's operation in Samoa, would result in new roaming capabilities.

-On 10 February 2008, Vodafone announced the launching of M-Paisa mobile money transfer service on Roshan's (Afghanistan's largest GSM operator) network: Afghanistan was added to the Vodafone footprint.
+On 10 February 2008, Vodafone announced the launch of M-Paisa mobile money transfer service on Roshan's (Afghanistan's largest GSM operator) network.

-dtac in Thailand is signed as a partner network of the Group on 25 March 2009.
+dtac in Thailand was signed as a partner network of the Group on 25 March 2009.

-Nar Mobile in Azerbaijan was signed as a partner network on 22 July 2009, while Chunghwa Telecom of Taiwan was signed on 12 November 2009.
+Chunghwa Telecom of Taiwan was signed as a partner network on 12 November 2009.

 In September 2011, it was announced that Vodafone and Smartone would not renew their partnership in the Hong Kong market.
 Vodafone instead entered into an agreement with Hutchison Telecom, who operate the 3 brand.
 In the same year, M1 also ended their partnership in Singapore.

 In February 2013, Vodafone together with China Mobile participated in bidding for one of the two newly opened Myanmar Mobile licences.

 At the beginning of September 2014, the Vietnamese mobile operator Vinaphone signed a strategic co-operation agreement with Vodafone.

 Europe

-Vodafone Hungary was formed as a subsidiary company in July 1999.
-The acquisition of Mannesmann AG, completed on 12 April 2000, created subsidiaries in Germany and Italy, and increased the Group's indirect holding in SFR.
-The Vodafone brand in Italy was introduced as Omnitel-Vodafone in 2001, which became the primary brand in 2002; finally the current name Vodafone Italia was introduced in 2003, dropping "Omnitel" altogether.
+Vodafone Magyarország Zrt ("Vodafone Hungary") was formed as a subsidiary company in July 1999, although Vodafone has since sold its shares in the company.
+The acquisition of Mannesmann AG, completed on 12 April 2000, creating subsidiaries in Germany and Italy, and increased the Group's indirect holding in SFR.
+The Vodafone brand in Italy was introduced as Omnitel Vodafone in 2001, which became Vodafone Omnitel in 2002; finally the current name Vodafone Italy was introduced in 2003, dropping Omnitel altogether.